imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Unless you're planning on setting up your own mail server, you'll need a way to send e-mails from your server.
 This will be important for system alerts/messages.

+You can use any Gmail account but I recommend you create one specific for this server.
+That way if your server **is** compromised, the bad-actor won't have any passwords for your primary account.
+Granted, if you have 2FA/MFA enabled and you use an app password, there isn't much a bad-actor can do with just the app password but why take the risk?

 #### Goals

 - `mail` configured to send e-mails from your server using [Gmail](https://mail.google.com/)